lcalderon5/AtmosAnalysis/README.md

 # Introduction
 This is a little package intended to help in designing an atmospheric refueling space tug, a reusable vehicle concept that can refuel by diving into the upper layers of the atmosphere, capturing air, and subsequently using it as propellant.
+It includes two packages (for now).
+The first one is meant to analyze a specified altitude range given by the user.
+The second is mean to interface with GMAT and analyze orbit paths produced inside GMAT.

 # Capabilities